 MKTG 6201 (2).
 MARKETING MANAGEMENT.
-This course introduces students to common marketing problems encountered by marketing managers and general managers.
-Emphasis is placed on the analysis and development of the organization's marketing policy and strategy and tactics with a global perspective of business.
-The purpose of the course is to develop a disciplined process for addressing marketing issues and challenges.
+Introduces common marketing problems encountered by marketing managers and general managers.
+Emphasizes the analysis and development of the organization's marketing policy, strategy, and tactics, with a global perspective of business.
+Students develop a disciplined process for addressing marketing issues and challenges.